engineyard/engineyard/README.md

 ### API Client

-See https://github.com/engineyard/engineyard-cloud-client for the API client library.
+See [engineyard-cloud-client](https://github.com/engineyard/engineyard-cloud-client) for the API client library.

 ### DEBUG

-The API commands will print internal information if $DEBUG is set:
+The API commands will print internal information if `$DEBUG` is set:

     $ DEBUG=1 ey environments --all
            GET  https://cloud.engineyard.com/api/v2/apps